 photograph credit score: Reuters/Mikko/Stig/Lethikuva

-Right here’s a top level view of the ten biggest ecu tech news items for this week:
+Right here’s a top-level view of the ten biggest ecu tech news items for this week:

 2) Nokia announced plans to gather Withings, a related health product maker primarily based in France, in a transaction that values the company at €one hundred seventy million.
-Ben Rooney has a great take at the news.
+Ben Rooney has a great take on the news.

 4) eu cell price startups SumUp and Rocket net-subsidized Payleven are merging.

-8) other first rate investments in Europe included France-primarily based car rental marketplace startup Drivy (€31 million) and p2p-lender Lendix ($thirteen.five million), and German IoT tech business enterprise Tado ($23 million).
+8) other first-rate investments in Europe included France-primarily based car rental marketplace startup Drivy (€31 million) and p2p-lender Lendix ($thirteen. five million) and German IoT tech business enterprise Tado ($23 million).

-10) Germany is about to launch a new incentive scheme worth approximately 1 billion euros to get extra consumers shopping for electric powered vehicles.
+10) Germany is about to launch a new incentive scheme worth approximately 1 billion euros to get extra consumers shopping for electric-powered vehicles.

 Bonus hyperlink: How Uber conquered London (The father or mother)

-you can join Tech.ecu’s newsletter right here.
+you can join Tech.
+ECU’s newsletter is right here.

-This publish appeared first on Tech.eu.
+This publish appeared first on Tech.
+Eu.

-Every body is speakme bots in recent times, and they pressure top factors — new interplay alternatives, plenty of opportunities for distribution and discovery, and exciting new possibilities to deliver services to customers.
+Everybody has been speakme bots in recent times, and they pressure top factors — new interplay alternatives, plenty of opportunities for distribution and discovery, and exciting new possibilities to deliver services to customers.

-Keep in mind that
+Keep in mind that.

 Bots are a remarkable hammer, but not the entirety is a nail

-There are different extraordinarily effective functions within messaging products that are not bots that may be simply as, or greater, beneficial than a bot consumer.
+There are different extraordinarily effective functions within messaging products that are not bots that may be as, or greater, beneficial than a bot consumer.
 We have a few approaches you could build an app into Slack that don’t require a bot consumer but may be equally or maybe more powerful than a bot person:

 Notifications: publish messages into channel/thread/organization.
-In Slack, we name those Incoming Webhooks and they are first-rate for a one directional facts drift.
+In Slack, we name those Incoming Webhooks, and they are first-rate for a one-directional facts drift.

-Interactive Messages: Buttons in chat messages that let you carry out inline movements.
+Interactive Messages: Buttons in chat messages let you carry out inline movements.
 Check out our road map for more info on when that is coming to Slack.

 It’s miles all approximately the service

-It’d sound silly, however many product managers and builders are so excited about bots that they try to “healthy a square bot into a spherical hole.”
+It’d sound silly.
+However, many product managers and builders are so excited about bots that they try to “healthy a square bot into a spherical hole.”